 Strong analytical skills and degree to which student refers to readings and lecture content, including direct citation

-Writing style, memo format, and uses appropriate grammar and spelling
+Writing style, and uses appropriate grammar and spelling

 You are to approach the posted question from the perspective of work or professional experience, as well as your own personal experiences.
 Your evaluation will be based on the degree to which you seriously and deeply think about the question or scenario.
 Be thoughtful, practical and well-reasoned in your postings and make sure you answer the question and/or provide an analysis for each scenario presented.
 Additionally, make sure you give the reasons for your position.
 Write clearly and as succinctly as possible-more words do not necessarily make a post better.
 Read and edit your posting before submitting it.
 Constructive but respectful debate is encouraged.
 Personal attacks are never appropriate.